slurmulon/bach/docs/guide.md

 @Meter = 5|8
 ```

-When a meter is not specified in your track, `bach` assumes you are using common time (`4|4`).
+When a meter header is not specified in your track, `bach` assumes you are using common time (`4|4`).

 As of now the meter can only be defined once and cannot change at any point in the track.

 #### Tempo

-The tempo of the track determines how many beats there are in a minute (otherwise known as "bpm").
+The tempo header of a track determines how many beats there are in a minute (otherwise known as "bpm").

 When a tempo is not specified, `bach` defaults to 120 bpm.

 Tempos can be expressed as either an integer (e.g. `120`) or a decimal (e.g. `110.5`).

-As with meter, the tempo can only be defined once and, at least right now, cannot change at a later point.
+As with meter, the tempo can only be defined once, and, at least right now, cannot change at a later point.

 ### Elements

-In general elements let you say "here is a thing for you to play".
+In general, elements let you say "hey `bach`, here is something for you to play".

 Technically an element can be used to represent any sort of information.